RF Noise Powerstroke Diesel

 11. cut square of rubber as a buffer to prevent damage to the trick's bed rail top

-You can see where I get my shield ground connection.
-I feed the antenna with the single wire to the lug normally used to mount the impedance correction coil.
+You can see where I get my shield ground connection under the single mounting bolt.
+I feed the antenna with the single clear insulated wire that goes through a hole in the mount.
+That wire attaches to the lug normally used to mount the little impedance correction coil on the Tar Heel antenna.
 I mount my impedance correction coils on PL-259 plugs so I can change them easily.
 I screw them into the SO-239 connector normally used as a feed!

 Noise Noise Noise

 You will probably find most frame-type vehicles mount passenger compartments on rubber mounts to reduce noise and vibration.
-The cab is only grounded at the front.
+The cab is only grounded at one or two points.
 The bed is bolted solidly to the frame, and this means all RF currents must travel down the bed to the frame, follow the frame forward to the front of the cab, flow back along the cab towards the antenna.
-This actually makes a very short thick antenna out of the truck frame and cab of the truck!
-The common mode currents excite all the wiring under the vehicle, increase ground losses under the truck, and increase noise ingress from truck wiring into the antenna.
+This actually makes a very short thick antenna or transmission line out of the truck frame and cab of the truck!
+Antenna ground currents excite all the wiring under the vehicle, increase ground losses in the antenna system, and increase noise ingress from truck wiring back into the radio system.

-To cure the common mode current problems, I added a ground strap between the bed and the cab.
+To cure common mode RF problems, I added a ground strap between the bed and the cab.

 You can make the connection UNDER the chassis at the locations shown in the following picture: